 Raisin Serrano Quesadillas

-1 teaspoon olive oil
+- 1 tsp. olive oil

-8 ounces shredded Monterey jack cheese
+- 8 ounces shredded Monterey Jack cheese

-Cilantro for garnish
+- Cilantro for garnish

-SLICE serrano chiles lengthwise in half.
+- SLICE serrano chiles lengthwise in half.
 Remove seeds and veins.
 Thinly slice into lengthwise strips.
 (Wear gloves to protect hands.)

-HEAT olive oil in a small frying pan.
+- HEAT olive oil in a small frying pan.
 Add chile strips and cook over medium heat 3 to 4 minutes, stirring constantly until chiles begin to blister and soften.

-HEAT a wide frying pan over medium heat.
+- HEAT a wide frying pan over medium heat.
 Brown one side of one tortilla; flip tortilla over and place one fourth of the cheese and cooked chiles on half the tortilla.
 Fold the other half of the tortilla over the filling.
 Continue to cook over medium heat, turning once to brown the other side.
 Repeat with remaining tortillas.